Willburd/RainWorld-Second-Quest/Master Quest/README.txt

 The install cannot be undone unless you made a backup of your world before it, or verify the game's files through steam for a complete reinstall.

+Before you begin playing, you will need to use the file clearing button in the options menu.
+This is needed because using the restart option on the file select screen does not clean the vanilla map exploration data from your file, and will break the maps in Master Quest.

+If you are updating from an older version, due to new room additions, creature spawns will be broken if you do not clear your file.